chase-manning/personal-website/src/pages/presentations/building-decentralised-applications.md

 ???

 In this example we are importing the ethers package at the top here.
 We have the same constants as before.
 And then we are creating a provider.
 A provider is an abstraction of a connection to the Ethereum network providing a concise, consistent interface to standard Ethereum node functionality.
 One of the functions the provider object provides is a getbalance function, which returns the ETH balance for the given address.
 Here we are using this to get the eth balance.
-You'll notice immmediately that this is much less code than the direct RPC requests.
-And also is more intuitive to read and write.
+You'll notice immediately that this is much less code than the direct RPC requests.
+And also it is more intuitive to read and write.
 We're logging the response here, and you'll notice the first log is a very large number followed by a small `n`.
 This is the version of the balance that is scaled to 18 decimals, and that small `n` represents that it is a bigint type, which can support no decimals, but very large numbers.
-Ethers has a utilitiy function `formatEther` which scales this down to a number that is a bit more legible and can be displayed on the UI.
+Ethers has a utility function `formatEther` which scales this down to a number that is a bit more legible and can be displayed on the UI.

 ---